When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Introduction

 \section{Introduction}

 The world is an unforgiving place and any robot will sooner or later face a collision.
-Complex sensors and computational methods are usually employed to avoid collisions, while nature takes a different approach, and in many cases animals embrace collisions instead of avoiding them.
+Complex sensors and computational methods are usually employed to avoid collisions, while nature takes a different approach and, in many cases, animals embrace collisions instead of avoiding them.
 One example of such amazing behaviour comes from a well known arthropod: the cockroach.
-It is capable of achieving faster direction transitions by hitting its head against walls instead of slowing down and turning~\cite{jayaram2018transition}.
+This undervalued insect is capable of achieving faster direction transitions by hitting its head against walls~\cite{jayaram2018transition}.
+Arthropods' collision-resilience results from the presence of jointed appendages, body segmentation and a nonliving external skeleton, called an \emph{exoskeleton}.
+An exoskeleton has a dual purpose: \emph{it works as support and protective structure}.
+Nevertheless, it is not necessarily fully rigid, mixing stiff segments connected by soft joints~\cite{Clark2018-id}.

-Uncrewed Aerial Vehicles (UAVs) can also take advantage of collisions and physically interact with the environment.
-This idea was shown to reduce the control complexity when flying at low altitude surrounded by trees~\cite{briod2014collision}, to allow a drone to fly only using its sense of touch~\cite{briod2013contact}, and to enable a swarm of pico quadcopters to go through confined spaces by crashing onto each other and the environment.
-Similarly, collisions can be used to enable sharper changes in the flight direction of small UAVs~\cite{mulgaonkar2017robust}.
-Recent studies have presented contact–based navigation~\cite{briod2013contact, papachristos2019haptic} and even a complete collision inertial odometry algorithm that uses collisions to constrain velocity drift~\cite{lew2019contact}.
-Collision tolerance is also extremely useful for application of reinforcement learning on real robots without excessive safety restrictions~\cite{gandhi2017learning}
+Uncrewed~\cite{garber2012style, koren_2019} Aerial Vehicles (UAVs) can take advantage of collisions, too.
+This idea was shown to reduce the control complexity when flying surrounded by trees~\cite{briod2014collision}, only using the sense of touch~\cite{briod2013contact}, and to go through confined spaces by crashing onto each other and the environment~\cite{mulgaonkar2017robust}.
+Recent studies have presented contact–based navigation~\cite{khedekar2019contact} and even a complete collision inertial odometry algorithm that uses collisions~\cite{lew2019contact}.
+Collision tolerance also was proved useful for reinforcement learning using real robots~\cite{gandhi2017learning}.

+Looking at solutions provided by nature, arthropods can be a rich source of inspiration for innovative UAV designs.
+A structure inspired by their exoskeletons could replace a traditional cage by mixing rigidity with flexibility to absorb collision energy and protect sensitive components.
+For a UAV, this would increase its maximum payload (useful weight it can carry), since frame and cage are now fused, and it could allow to more easily physically interact with the environment.